Android Marshmallow 6.0: One-third of Android devices still run on Marshmallow

 Android Marshmallow release date and device availability

-Due to Google's somewhat opaque update schedule, it can be nigh on impossible to discern when - if at all - your device will get the update.
-Luckily, we've created these handy tables to let you know when your phone should be updated to Android Marshmallow.
+Due to Google's somewhat opaque update schedule, it can be nigh on impossible to discern when - if at all - your device willget the update.
+Luckily, we've created these handy tables to show you which phone models are compatible with Android Marshmallow.

 |Samsung Galaxy S6/S6 Edge||Available now|